Gil Hodges: Death and impact

-Legacy
+Honors

+In 1969, Hodges received the Bronze Medallion, New York City's highest civilian honor from Mayor John Lindsay.

+On June 9, 1973, one year after his death, the Mets retired Hodges's uniform number 14.
+After his election to the Baseball Hall of Fame in 2022, the Los Angeles Dodgers, his longtime team, honored Hodges by retiring his uniform number 14 on June 4, 2022, with the visiting New York Mets present for ceremony.

-Hodges received New York City's highest civilian honor, the Bronze Medallion, in 1969.
-On April 4, 1978 (what would have been Hodges' 54th birthday), the Marine Parkway Bridge, connecting Marine Park, Brooklyn with Rockaway, Queens, was renamed the Marine Parkway–Gil Hodges Memorial Bridge in his memory.
+On April 4, 1978, what would have been Hodges's 54th birthday, the Marine Parkway Bridge, which connected Marine Park, Brooklyn to Rockaway, Queens, was renamed the Marine Parkway–Gil Hodges Memorial Bridge.
 Other Brooklyn locations named for him are a park on Carroll Street, a Little League field on Shell Road in Brooklyn, a section of Avenue L and P.S.
 193. In addition, part of Bedford Avenue in Midwood, Brooklyn, is named Gil Hodges Way.
 A bowling alley in Mill Basin, Brooklyn, was formerly named Gil Hodges Lanes in his honor.

-In Indiana, the high school baseball stadium in his birthplace of Princeton and a bridge spanning the East Fork of the White River in northern Pike County on State Road 57 bear his name.
-In addition, a Petersburg Little League baseball team is named in his honor, the Hodges Dodgers.
+In Indiana, the high school baseball stadium in his birthplace of Princeton, Indiana is named after Hodges.
+A bridge spanning the East Fork of the White River in northern Pike County on State Road 57 was renamed the Gil Hodges Memorial Bridge.
+In addition, a Little League baseball team in his hometown of Petersburg was named the Hodges Dodgers, in his honor.

 In 2009, a 52 × 16 foot mural was dedicated in Petersburg featuring pictures of Hodges as a Brooklyn Dodger, as manager of the New York Mets, and batting at Ebbets Field.

 Hodges became an inaugural member of the Indiana Baseball Hall of Fame in 1979.
 He was inducted into the New York Mets Hall of Fame in 1982.
 In 2007, Hodges was inducted into the Marine Corps Sports Hall of Fame.
-In 2021, he was inducted in the New York State Sports Hall of Fame.

 In 2000, Hodges was featured in the documentary Gil Hodges: The Quiet Man, based on the book of the same name by author Marino Amoruso.
-In November 2021, a 30-minute documentary—The Gil Hodges Story: Soul Of A Champion—was released and features interviews with Vin Scully, Tommy Lasorda, Carl Erskine, Gil Hodges Jr., and members of the 1969 New York Mets.
+In November 2021, a 30-minute documentary, titled The Gil Hodges Story: Soul Of A Champion, was released.
+The film featured interviews with Vin Scully, Tommy Lasorda, Carl Erskine, Gil Hodges Jr., and members of the 1969 New York Mets.